 Easy vegan lemon poppy seed muffins with bakery-style high tops and a luscious lemon glaze!
-These muffins come together in just 1 bowl with common pantry ingredients.
+These muffins come together in just 1 bowl and use common pantry ingredients.

 You'll need less than 10 ingredients including:

 Notes about the ingredients

 Granulated sugar or cane sugar for the best flavor and texture.
-These muffins have just the right amount of sweetness, without the glaze.
-For healthier lemon muffins, you can use coconut sugar, though it will compete with the lemon flavor.
+These vegan lemon muffins have just the right amount of sweetness, without the glaze.
+For healthier muffins, you can use coconut sugar, though it will compete with the lemon flavor.

 Oil.
-I'd recommend a neutral flavored vegetable oil or olive oil.
+I'd recommend a neutral-flavored vegetable oil or olive oil.
 Olive oil will make these muffins beautifully golden but can leave a strong flavor, depending on the variety you use.
-If you use coconut oil, make sure you eat the muffins warm otherwise the coconut oil will solidify and they'll feel dry!
+If you use coconut oil, make sure you serve the muffins warm otherwise the coconut oil may solidify and they'll feel dry!

 Lemon juice and zest, ideally from fresh lemons for the strongest flavor!
 When the lemon juice is mixed with the dairy-free milk, it turns into vegan buttermilk which tenderizes the lemon poppyseed muffins.

 A complete list of ingredients, quantities and instructions are in the gray recipe card at the bottom of this post.